AliceO2Group/QualityControl/doc/QuickStart.md

 ![basic-schema](images/basic-schema.png)

 The _Producer_ is a random data generator.
 In a more realistic setup it would be a processing device or the _Readout_.
 The _Data Sampling_ is the system in charge of dispatching data samples from the main data flow to the _QC tasks_.
 It can be configured to dispatch different proportion or different types of data.
 The __tasks__ are in charge of analyzing the data and preparing QC objects, often histograms, that are then pushed forward every cycle.
 A cycle is 10 second in this example.
 In production it is closer to 1 minute.
-The _Checker_ is in charge of evaluating the _MonitorObjects_ produced by the _QC tasks_, for example by checking that the mean is above a certain limit.
+The _Checker_ is in charge of evaluating the _MonitorObjects_ produced by the _QC tasks_.
+It runs _Checks_ defined by the users, for example checking that the mean is above a certain limit.
 It can also modify the aspect of the histogram, e.g. by changing the background color or adding a PaveText.
 Finally the _Checker_ is also in charge of storing the resulting _MonitorObject_ into the repository where it will be accessible by the web GUI.
 It also pushes it to a _Printer_ for the sake of this tutorial.

 To run it simply do: